whoisryosuke/clawdio/modules/moog/README.md

 Moog filter implemented as a Rust module that gets exported to web using WASM.

-Moog filter is named after the “ladder” filter in Moog synthesizers.
-It’s a voltage controlled filter (named “ladder” after the shape of the circuit) that creates a warm, thick sound.
-It’s basically a low-pass filter.

 ## Development

 Read the [shared module documentation](../README.MD) for a full guide on running this locally.